Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 _python train.py internal_validate_ (modificated Yolo 8 validation code that closer to Yolo original prediction code)

 # Export settings to ONNX
-To convert the settings of artificial neural networks into the ONNX format, you need to run the script _export.bat_
+To convert the settings of artificial neural networks into the ONNX format, you need run script _export.bat_

 Export results can be loaded from https://drive.google.com/file/d/16cPNC6zRKNaNQz6J40XU74XuVZYVBzWi/view?usp=drive_link